kyma-project/kyma/docs/service-catalog/docs/061-osba-catalog.md

 ## Catalog Details page

+These are the OSBA fields used in the detailed Service Class view:

 | Number | OSBA field                   | Fallbacks      | Description                                                       |
 | ------ | ---------------------------- | -------------- | ----------------------------------------------------------------- |
 | (1)    | **metadata.displayName**         | **name***, **id***     | -                                                                 |